tsokkonen/k-nn/README.md

 # k-nn
-Implementation of 1-NN learning rule for the *k* nearest neighbors algorithm.
+Implements the *k* nearest neighbors algorithm.

 # Example usage
 To load the training and label sets, plot the sample points, and classify one new point, do the following: